Pennsylvania Special Election Could Be the First Ripple in a Democratic Wave

 2017 was a very good election year for Democrats, whetting the donkey’s appetite for next year’s midterm cycle, in which the party controlling the White House normally loses ground.
 But there is one more hors d’oeuvre on tap before the big political feast next February: a special congressional election in Pennsylvania on March 13.

 As with all but one of the 2017 special congressional elections, this one was produced by a Republican resignation.
-But this time Donald Trump didn’t cause the vacancy by lifting someone from Congress into his Cabinet or some other high office.
-Veteran GOP congressman Tim Murphy resigned in disgrace in October after the Pittsburgh Post-Gazette reported the staunchly Right-to-Lifer pol had encouraged an extramarital lover to obtain an abortion.
+But this time Donald Trump didn’t cause the vacancy by lifting someone from Congress into his cabinet or some other high office.
+Veteran GOP congressman Tim Murphy resigned in disgrace in October after the Pittsburgh Post-Gazette reported the staunchly right-to-life pol had encouraged an extramarital lover to obtain an abortion.

 Normally the GOP nominee for this seat would step right into Murphy’s shoes; he held the western Pennsylvania district (mostly concentrated in suburbs south of Pittsburgh) easily from 2002 through 2016, running unopposed in the last two elections.
 Both Donald Trump and Mitt Romney won about 58 percent of the vote in PA-18.
 More anecdotally, the district’s electorate fits the long-standing stereotype of conservative ethnic Democrats trending solidly Republican out of hostility towards cultural liberalism and environmentalism (this is serious coal country).

-But while the GOP remains the solid favorite in the March special election, the general political environment makes the outcome far less certain that would normally be the case.
+But while the GOP remains the solid favorite in the March special election, the general political environment makes the outcome far less certain than would normally be the case.
 Nominating conventions for each party chose wildly contrasting candidates that probably made the race more competitive for Democrats.
-As local radio station WESA reports, the GOP nominee, state Rep. Rick Saccone, likes to boast that he was “Trump before Trump was Trump.”
+As local radio station WESA reports, the GOP nominee, state representative Rick Saccone, likes to boast that he was “Trump before Trump was Trump.”

 Saccone is not entirely the Trumpian cartoon character his quotes might indicate; in the George W. Bush administration, he served briefly as a diplomat posted to North Korea, and wrote a book about his experiences there.